-On March 4th, 1952, the legendary American writer Ernest Hemingway completed the manuscript for his classic novella, The Old Man and the Sea.
-The novella would first be published in Life magazine that same year.
+On March 4th, 1952, the legendary American writer Ernest Hemingway completed the manuscript for his classic final novel, The Old Man and the Sea.
+The novel would first be published in Life magazine that same year.

 Written while Hemingway was living in Cuba, The Old Man and the Sea was his favorite work, and with good reason.
 His previous novel, Across the River and Into the Trees (1950) was savaged by the critics.

 They said that Hemingway was washed up as a writer - he had become a parody of himself.
 The Old Man and the Sea proved them wrong.
 It was the comeback novel of the decade, a success he desperately needed.

 Hemingway's thrilling tale of Santiago, an aging Cuban fisherman far out in the Gulf Stream, who struggles to reel in a giant marlin, won him tremendous praise by critics, who compared his novel with Melville's Moby Dick and Faulkner's The Bear.

 The Old Man and the Sea also won Hemingway the 1953 Pulitzer Prize for Fiction and the 1954 Nobel Prize in Literature.
 I first read it when I was thirteen and in the eighth grade.
 My English teacher assigned the class to read this amazing book.
 I loved it and became a big Hemingway fan.
 I still am.

 The Old Man and the Sea was first adapted as a feature film in 1958, starring Spencer Tracy as Santiago.
 Tracy's performance earned him an Oscar nomination.

 Still, the film was a disappointment to Ernest Hemingway, who believed that Tracy was miscast - he looked like a rich old white actor, not a poor, aging Cuban fisherman.